Torzon Market Links Verification Guide

 Creating a Secure Account

 Creating an account on the Torzon Market is a study in digital anonymity.
 Your goal is to create an identity that is completely separate from your real-world self.
 First, your username: it must be anonymous.
 Do not use any part of your real name, any clearnet usernames, or any identifying information.
 Think "Cipher_Nomad" or "Monero_Max," not "JohnSmith45."
+For account recovery emails (optional), use encrypted email services like Proton Mail that don't require personal information.

 Next, your password.
 This is critical.
 It needs to be long, unique, and complex.
 We're talking 16+ characters, a mix of upper, lower, numbers, and symbols.
 You should be using a dedicated, encrypted password manager (like KeePassXC) to generate and store this password.
 Never reuse a password from a clearnet site.
 Never.

-📰 Latest News & Updates
+Latest News & Updates

 New Anti-Phishing Features Rolled Out

-Date: October 15, 2025
+Date: October 15, 2026

 The Torzon Market team pushed a major security update last week, and honestly, it's about time.
 Phishing has been getting worse across all DNMs, so this is a solid move that shows the admins are paying attention.
 They've implemented a new, mandatory Anti-Phishing Code verification on the login page itself, before you even enter your password.